 Japan is a very health-conscious nation and even the ‘Seven Eleven’stores were packed full of healthy vegetable and vegetarian protein snacks such as these bean bad-boys:

 I ate at one place where a ninja served me vegetarian food and performed back flips and appeared through trap doors in Tokyo.
 (It’s called ‘Ninja Alaska’ and it’s an absolute must).
-I was very, very, very, veeeeery tempted to eat fish.
+I was very, very, very, very tempted to eat fish.
 But I didn’t.
-Yes, that includes sushi.

 But it didn’t stay that way – it seemed that Thailand and Japan had lured me into a false sense of security…

-South Korea – Almost impossible
+South Korea – Almost Impossible

 South Korea was the beginning of the end of my vegetarian party.
 Korean food is mainly focused on meat dishes.
 Not just that, but throw in a massive language barrier with the least accommodating people I have met so far since leaving home – and what you get is weeks of culinary misery.